FC Tulsa adds Friday nights to home schedule

 Other new twists to the schedule include a Tuesday night game against Pittsburgh Riverhounds SC on March 28 and a Sunday match against defending league champion San Antonio FC on Sept.
 3.

-In the past, FC Tulsa's home matches usually have been on Wednesdays and Saturday.
+In the past, FC Tulsa's home matches usually have been on Wednesdays and Saturdays.
 There will be two Wednesday matches and seven on Saturdays.

 USL Championship's balanced conference alignment in 2023 will result in FC Tulsa playing every league club for the first time in franchise history.
 FC Tulsa will face every Eastern Conference Club twice, once at home and once on the road, in addition to each Western Conference opponent once.